ayush0418/HackerRank/SQL/README.md

-# SQL queries in HackerRank
+# Here i will be uploading my SQL hackerRank queries.